yiisoft/yii2/docs/guide/input-forms.md

 Working with Pjax <span id="working-with-pjax"></span>
 -----------------------

-The [[yii\widgets\Pjax|Pjax]] widget allows you to update only a section of a page instead of reloading the entire page.
-You can use it to only update the form or replace its contents after the submission.
+The [[yii\widgets\Pjax|Pjax]] widget allows you to update a certain section of a page instead of reloading the entire page.
+You can use it to update the form only or replace its contents after the submission.

 You can configure [[yii\widgets\Pjax::$formSelector|$formSelector]] to specify which form submission may trigger pjax.
 If not set, all forms with `data-pjax`